 "I heard the Princess only takes female maids and female guards," Dohyun muttered.
 "I'll be the only man there.
 Why appoint me at all?"

 "Hey," Kang tapped his chin thoughtfully, "appointed or not, the prince decides the positions.
 He decides for the Princess, too.
-Even though she manages her estate, everything -- maids, guards, food, schedules -- ultimately goes through him.
+Though she manages the southern province, everything from maids, guards, food, and schedules ultimately goes through him.
 So if he said a male guard should be assigned to her, she can't really object."

 "What…?"

 That didn't sit right with Dohyun.
-A princess with her own estate should at least have authority over herself.
+A princess with her own province to rule should at least have authority over herself.
 Why would the prince control even her personal attendants?
 It sounded less like a royal sibling relationship and more like…

 A puppeteer and his puppet.